apartmentlist/kinesis-client-buildpack/README.md

 [1]: https://rubygems.org/gems/aws-kclrb/versions/1.0.1

-In general, this buildpack will be versioned in parallel with `aws-kclrb` so version numbers should match to guarantee compatability.
+In general, this buildpack will be versioned in parallel with `aws-kclrb` so version numbers should match to guarantee compatibility.

 ## Usage